 Permanent magnet type motor Vs induction motor

 A permanent magnet type motor uses a permanent magnet whereas an induction motor uses electromagnets.
 Permanent magnet motors are high-speed and have higher efficiencies but are costlier.
-A popular brand InSinkErator uses Induction motors in their disposals while their main competitor uses permanent magnet type motors.
+A popular brand InSinkErator uses Induction motors in their disposals while their main competitor uses permanent magnet-type motors.
 In general high-speed motors are better for garbage disposals as it helps to avoid jams and grind food wastes faster.
-But slow speed disposals are equipped with more features like auto-reverse to compensate this drawback so in essence, both types of disposals are equally good.
+But slow-speed disposals are equipped with more features like auto-reverse to compensate for this drawback so, in essence, both types of disposals are equally good.
 You can read more about this here.